brianisbrilliant/brianisbrilliant.github.io/README.md

 # brianisbrilliant.com

-A personal website for **Brian Foster** that is currently under construction as of Nov 2020.
+A personal website for **Brian Foster** that is currently getting the job done as of May 2021.

-Check out [my resume](http://brianisbrilliant.com/resume) or my talk about [Making Better Videos](http://brianisbrilliant.com/bettervideos)
+Check out [my resume](http://brianisbrilliant.com/resume)